 If you don't have one of the above symptoms, don't let that keep you from seeing a gastroenterologist if you suspect that something's wrong, Lee says.
 The earlier you detect a problem, the more options you have and the better your chances of success at managing it.

 "The longer I do this, the more I realize that it doesn't matter what the textbook says — patients know their bodies,” Lee says.
 “If something is not normal for you, then it is a red flag, even if it's not on the list of top five.
 If something bothers you, you should get it checked out.”

-Editor’s note: This story was updated to include gastrointestinal symptoms related to COVID-19.
+Editor’s note: This story, published February 11, 2020, was updated to include additional symptoms as well as long-term side effects related to COVID-19.

 Michelle Crouch is a contributing writer who has covered health and personal finance for some of the nation's top consumer publications.
 Her work has appeared in Reader's Digest, Real Simple, Prevention, The Washington Post and The New York Times.